• Jump to Content »

 In the morning do your homework like everybody else.
 Then go to school.
 Your colleagues from the assault who were scattered all over Lansdowne, like you, now know his name.
 It is Diego Maradona, and nobody calls him ‘the Argentinian Pele’ any more.
 On gravel pitches when goals are scored with tennis balls, Maradona’s name is called out.
 Repeatedly.

-The previous year, when just sixteen years old he was included in Cesar Luis Menotti’s original World Cup squad, but then Menotti decided he was too young and dropped him from the final squad.
+The previous year he was included in Cesar Luis Menotti’s original World Cup squad, but then Menotti decided he was too young and dropped him from the final squad.
 If only Passarella and Ardiles had been as strong as the Brazilian senior players in 1958 when their manager was persuaded to play Garrincha and Pele.

-Afterwards I waited hours for the eighteen year old and when he came out from under the West Stand I patted the South American on the back, one teenager to another.
+Afterwards I waited hours for the now 18 year old and when he came out from under the West Stand I patted the South American on the back, one teenager to another.
 Diego Armando Maradona spoke to me, and then jogged over to the Argentina bus.

 Back in 1979 there was one other game at Lansdowne I really enjoyed that May.
 West Germany came to town and gave Ireland a footballing lesson.
 But there were two glorious memories I take from that game forever rather than the fact that we lost 3-1.